Examples of smuggle in a Sentence

 SMUGGLE Defined for English Language Learners

 : to move (someone or something) from one country into another illegally and secretly

 : to take or bring (something) secretly

-- They smuggled immigrants across the border.
+- They smuggled stolen goods.

 - It had been my intention to smuggle a couple of sandwiches …